 Q&A with Vandana Sheth

-These were taken from excepts of Vandana’s latest book, My Indian Table: Quick & Tasty Vegetarian Recipes with a new original Pistachio Milk recipe.
+These were taken from excepts of Vandana’s latest book, My Indian Table: Quick & Tasty Vegetarian Recipes with a new original pistachio beverage recipe.

-- Please tell us a little bit about yourself personally and professionally so that our readers will be able to “get to know you”
+- Please tell us a little bit about yourself personally and professionally so that our readers can “get to know you.”

 I’m the owner of a nutrition consulting practice based in Los Angeles that specializes in intuitive eating, food allergies, vegetarian nutrition and family nutrition.
 I have been an RD since 1997 and work with individuals, groups, community organizations and schools.
 I’m originally from Madras (now known as Chennai), India.
 When I fell in love with my husband and moved to America in the early 90s, I was surprised at the huge gap between the Indian food served in restaurants in America and what I ate at home.
 Thus, began my passion for sharing my heritage and culture through food.

 - How were you able to tailor your nutrition practice into areas that you are most passionate about?

 Food is so much more than simply fuel for the body.
 Food connects us in a profound way to one another and to our environment, culture and memories, which can bring a lot of joy.
 Being a lifelong vegetarian, helping clients transition to a plant forward way of eating was important to me.
 I love using my science-based knowledge to transform heavy Indian dishes to healthier options.
 I have helped thousands of clients over the last two decades prevent and manage various chronic health conditions.
 I truly believe that traditional Indian foods and spices can promote health and prevent disease.